 Revival of Indian Horror Films

-Other than bollywood, many horror films are made in various regional languages through out the country.
+Other than Bollywood, many horror films are made in different regional cinemas in the country.
 These films are generally based on the local culture and depict the local folklores.
 With the improvement in technology and original crafted storylines, Indian horror films are elevating their standard to that of the much loved Hollywood horror movies.